 It has been about a month since the last earnings report for Owens Corning (OC).
-Shares have lost about 8.2% in that time frame, underperforming the S&P 500.
+Shares have lost about 2.5% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Owens Corning due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Owens Corning reported fourth-quarter 2018 results, wherein adjusted earnings of $1.38 per share, surpassed the Zacks Consensus Estimate of $1.29 by 7%.
-Also, net sales of $1.72 billion surpassed analysts’ expectation of $1.68 billion by 2.4% in the reported quarter.
+The company reported adjusted earnings of 54 cents per share in the first quarter, lagging the Zacks Consensus Estimate of 56 by 3.6%.
+Also, net sales of $1.67 billion missed analysts’ expectation of $1.69 billion by 1.5% in the reported quarter.

-The company’s adjusted earnings increased 24.3% year over year due to solid pricing momentum, offsetting inflationary and transportation cost pressure.
+Adjusted earnings also decreased 34.1% year over year due to lower sales volume in Roofing and Insulation, along with inflationary and transportation cost pressure.

-The Roofing segment’s net sales dipped 3% year over year to $546 million.
-EBIT margin fell 400 bps to 15% in the quarter.
-The weaker performance in the segment was due to reduced growth in the U.S. asphalt shingle market.
-The positives from remodeling and new construction markets were more than offset by lower storm demand.
+The Roofing segment’s net sales dipped 4% year over year to $614 million.
+Moreover, EBIT margin fell 300 bps to 12% in the quarter.
+The weaker-than-expected performance was due to lower sales volumes and reduced growth in the U.S. asphalt shingle market (down 6%).

-In 2018, Owens Corning repurchased 2.9 million shares of its common stock for $203 million.
-As of Dec 31, 2018, 4.6 million shares were remaining under the current authorization.
+In the first quarter, Owens Corning repurchased 1 million shares of its common stock for $48 million.
+As of Mar 31, 2019, 3.6 million shares were remaining under the current authorization.

 How Have Estimates Been Moving Since Then?

-At this time, Owens Corning has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Owens Corning has a poor Growth Score of F, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Owens Corning has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Owens Corning has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report